PaideiaDilemma/Tortillas/README.md

         mode: add_as_error

     ```
-- The [extended example](examples/README.md#extended-example) introduces `tortillas_expect`, which is a sweb userspace function.
-  It basically just logs things with a prefix.
-It allows you to assert stuff to be printed via Syscall::write at runtime.
+- `tortillas_expect` is a sweb userspace function, which allows you to assert stuff to be printed via Syscall::write at runtime.
+You probably won't need that, but it is something we used.

-  This is something we used, but you probably wont need it.
+  For example:
   ```cpp
   #define NUM 100
   int main()